 - How will this surgery change the future?
 Help them focus on the good things ahead.

 Share your wishes to feel well after surgery—and share some practical ways you can help.
 Sometimes people in recovery “feel fine” but can’t return to their normal routine yet.
-Offer practical get well wishes by:
+Offer practical, sincere wishes by:

 - Driving to and from appointments